pyeventsourcing/eventsourcing/README.md

     * SQLAlchemy stored event repository, using ORM to persist stored events in any supported database

-    * Cassandra stored event repository, using a column family to persist stored events in Cassandra (forthcoming)
+    * Cassandra stored event repository, using a column family to persist stored events in Cassandra

 * Persistence subscriber class, to listen for published domain events and append them to its event store